jima80525/jima_codes_blog/in_progress/git_notes.md

 * add emacs tutorial to list of call outs.
    Fixed

 * fix bad linebreak in cherry-pick section
    Fixed this by using a shortened SHA

 * NOTE formatting use ** and uppercase properly and block quote Fixed.
 THANKS!  that is SO much better than what I had!

 * make clone, fetch etc, monospace with `
+   Fixed

-* QUICK TIP of something like that Headline to section on learn git branching double quotes
+* QUICK TIP of something like that Headline to section on learn git branching double quotes Added a headline that hopefully makes sense.

+* several comments about splitting sections that are too long I broke up the longest ones.
+Let me know if there are ones that still seem too long.

 * figures for "going back in time" section?
 Maybe a screenshot

-* split up push section - look for other long paragraphes
-* first paragraph of staging - break into two
-* maybe make some of the longer paragraphs shorter